Magic Kingdom of Landover: A Princess of Landover (2009)

-Untitled final book

-A seventh novel is planned that will be the final novel in the series. it is untitled.

-Author Terry Brooks has said in a Reddit AMA from June 2018 that the final book will be written in 2020 and published in 2021.
-The publication date has been pushed back to 2023.

 Short stories

-In March 2021, two short stories, "An Unfortunate Influx of Fillipians" and "Don't Tell Dad", were published in the short story collection Small Magic.
+In March 2021, two short stories, "An Unfortunate Influx of Filipinas" and "Don't Tell Dad", were published in the short story collection Small Magic.

 Major characters

 Ben Holiday

 Once a successful trial lawyer in Chicago, Ben's life takes a dramatic change when his wife Annie and their unborn child are killed in a traffic accident.
 Ben sinks into depression and no longer gains fulfillment through the law firm he established with his best friend, Miles Bennett.
 Seeing a Christmas catalog advertising a fairytale kingdom for sale, he purchases it for $1,000,000 in a desperate hope to find something meaningful again.
-The kingdom, called Landover, turns out to be very real and in need of a true king to restore it to its previous splendor.
+The kingdom, called Landover, turns out to be real and in need of a true king to restore it to its previous splendor.
 Ben is challenged at every step by a number of characters, all with seemingly different motives.
 He is eventually able to gain the respect of the citizens of Landover and establish himself as the true High Lord.